 Key Points When Shopping for Electricity Plans

 Many electricity plans seem similar, and sometimes a bad deal can look like a really good one on first glance (or vice versa).
-You’ll have to read each electricity plan description carefully so you can be sure you get the plan that’s right for your lifestyle and budget.
-Remember, you are shopping for an electricity plan, not just an electricity rate.
+You’ll have to read each electricity plan description carefully so you can be sure you get the plan that’s right for your budget.

 Here are a few very important points to consider when shopping for an electricity plan:

 There are three main plan types: fixed rate, variable rate, and indexed rate.

-- Fixed rate plans have the rate per kilowatt-hour locked in for the length of the contract.
+- Fixed rate plans have the rate per kilowatt-hour (price per kWh) locked in for the length of the contract.

 - Variable rate contracts allow the rate to vary based on electricity costs and the discretion of your electricity provider.
-Variable rates are typically associated with month-to-month contracts.
+Month-to-month contracts are usually variable rates.

 For more details see Understanding Electricity Plan Types: Fixed, Variable, and Indexed.